seamusdemora/PiFormulae/ExternalDrives.md

 # How To Connect an External Drive to Raspberry Pi?

+> NOTE: The current reciped here fails to consider potential impacts and differences due to that adoption of `systemd`.
+As `systemd` has now become "mainstream", the recipe must be revised accordingly.
+Until that happens, ***most*** of the following remains accurate and pertinent.

 ### Objectives:
 Following is a procedure to mount an external drive on a Raspberry Pi.
 I've added some background and context, rather than simply listing the steps in rote fashion.
 My aim here is to *explain* the steps required to execute this task under Raspbian.
 Another aim is to highlight stark differences between Mac OS and Linux, using Raspbian as a proxy for Linux.
 My hope is that this will be more useful than yet another "copy and paste tutorial" (*yacapat* ? :) that invites copying command lines from a blog into a terminal window without thinking about what they mean.
 And if you don't care about the explanations, ignore them; follow the steps inside the code blocks.

 ### Why would I want to do connect an external drive?